googleapis/google-cloud-node/README.md

 If you need support for other Google APIs, check out the [Google Node.js API Client library][googleapis].

+## :warning: These docs are for master.
+If you are using `gcloud` from npm...

+See the documentation for `0.37.0` at https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.37.0/gcloud.

 ## Where did `gcloud-node` go?

 `gcloud-node` lives on under a new name, `google-cloud`.
 Your code will behave